stelong/stelong.github.io/_projects/GPErks.md

 **GPErks** is a Python library to (bene)fit Gaussian Process Emulators.

-From the Italian word 'bene' (well, properly), the aim of GPErks is twofold: (1) to provide a fitting routine which actually works (i.e., robust and reliable - we will discuss later about fitting GPEs not being a simple task in general), and (2) to provide an accessible tool for scientists to learn more about their model by replacing it with a surrogate, in so doing unlocking a whole lot of analyses (e.g., global sensitivity analysis, model calibration etc.) which are untractable for computationally expensive models.
+From the Italian word 'bene' (well, properly), the aim of GPErks is twofold: (1) to provide a fitting routine which is robust and reliable while still being flexible to user customisation, and (2) to provide an accessible tool for scientists to learn more about their model by replacing it with a surrogate, in so doing unlocking a whole lot of analyses (e.g., global sensitivity analysis, model calibration etc.) which are untractable for computationally expensive models.

 ## Example 1D
 Let's build a GPE of the Forrester et al. (2008) function defined as: